waikereru/waikereru.github.io/_pages/1769-garden.md

 There they were sketched by **Sydney Parkinson**, the Quaker artist; classified and described by Banks and Solander using the Linnaean method of counting the pistels and stamens on their flowers; and pressed between pages of a commentary on Milton’s *Paradise Lost.*  Many of these pressed plants still survive in herbaria collections in the United Kingdom, Australia and New Zealand.

-Banks and Solander collected 73 new species of plants in Turanganui-a-Kiwa; 115 in Anaura Bay; and 193 in Uawa (Tolaga Bay).
+Banks and Solander collected specimens of 73 new species of plants in Turanganui-a-Kiwa; 115 in Anaura Bay; and 193 in Uawa (Tolaga Bay).
 52 of these species are currently represented in the garden.

+Background research on their Tairāwhiti collections was carried out by Ewen Cameron, Curator (Botany) at Auckland War Memorial Museum, and Anne Salmond, Chair Longbush Ecological Trust: [click here](/assets/documents/1769TairawhitiSpeciesBanksAndSolander.pdf) for the illustrated plant list.

 ## Plant Profiles